Why Westelaken Rules – By Chris Worden

 In terms of overall feel, the ground Westelaken is treading is a sort of weird country terrain that is hard to map in detail, so I’ll try to keep it vague: the Westelaken vibe is, in my opinion, very October/November.
 Sonically, I’d say their colour palette is “deep autumn,” but please do not quote me on that, as I don’t actually know what the hell I’m talking about in that regard.
 It just sounds right when I say it out loud: “Westelaken?
 Oh, yeah… deep autumn.
 No doubt whatsoever.
 I say this with absolute certainty.”
 It seems good.
 It feels correct.

-Chris Worden is a musician who performs with a variety of projects including Natural Thirst and Bile Sister, and is also currently working on his PhD in sociology at the University of Guelph.
-He was a co-founder and programmer at Electric Eclectics from 2006 to 2018, and is currently a member of the Kazoo!
+Chris Worden is a PhD candidate in Sociology at the University of Guelph and a musician/comedian.
+He was a co-founder and programmer at Electric Eclectics from 2006 to 2018 and is currently a member of the Kazoo!
 Fest Board of Directors.